Sohoxic/toxic/readme.md

 2. Connect your repository to Vercel
 3. Deploy!

+> `toxic` gives you the power to create without getting in your way.
+It's the static site generator that developers have been waiting for.

-> Remember, `toxic` is more than just a static site generator - it's a complete solution for developers who appreciate the elegance of dark themes and the power of simplicity.
+Remember, `toxic` is more than just a static site generator - it's a complete solution for developers who appreciate the elegance of dark themes and the power of simplicity.

 ## Contributing